American Association of Healthcare Executives

 H. Providing a safe, healthy and equitable work environment.

-I. Ensuring clinicians and other staff are not subject to violence or any form of preventable harm by patients, family members or visitors.
+I. Ensuring clinicians and other staff are not subject to violence or any form of preventable harm by patients, family members, visitors or other employees.

 J. Promoting a culture in which employees are provided fair compensation and benefits based upon the work they perform.